kvasios/servobox/docs/content/getting-started/installation.md

 - `nohz_full=1-4` - Disable timer ticks on isolated CPUs
 - `rcu_nocbs=1-4` - Move RCU callbacks off isolated CPUs
 - `irqaffinity=0` - Pin IRQs to CPU 0

-!!! tip "Choosing CPU Range"
-    On a 6-core system, `isolcpus=1-4` reserves CPUs 1-4 for RT, leaving CPU 0 and 5 for the host.
-    Always leave at least 1-2 CPUs for host operations.

 Apply the configuration and reboot: